Commentyourcode/Commentyourcode/README.md

 - 👋 Hi, I’m @Commentyourcode
-- 👀 I’m mainly interested in UX and UI design, and my goal
+- 👀 I’m mainly interested in UX and UI design, and my goal is to improve the visual experience in websites.
-- 🌱 I’m currently learning front-end development at college and through multiple other sources to aid me
+- 🌱 I’m currently learning front-end development at college and through multiple other sources to aid me, such as W3Schools and CodePen.
 - 📫 How to reach me https://www.linkedin.com/in/hephaestos-design-7a988b378/

 <!---